internet4000/find/docs/development.md

 > and css code, that runs only in the user's browser tab.

 ## General
-We don't need a development server to use locally.

-1. get all the code (clone or download this repository)
-1. open the index.html in a web browser

-> With this method, refresh the pages after you make changes, to test
-> them.

-Alternatively, a node server for development and testing can be used.
-In this project's `package.json` file, are defined some script that can help us get started, run the following commands in a terminal shell:

 - `npm install` to get the development dependencies (there are, and should be, no production dependencies)